Skip to content

 Share: Screenshots: Resolve Chrome sync issues

-Scott Matteson is a senior systems administrator and freelance technical writer who also performs consulting work for small organizations.
-He resides in the Greater Boston area with his wife and three children.
+Scott Matteson is a 30 year senior systems administrator with experience in Windows, Linux and VMWare, and an 11 year technical writer who also performs consulting work for small organizations.
+He resides in the Greater Boston area with his family an

 • Account Information